knah/VRCMods/README.md

  This mod allows removing start and end sparkles from VR laser pointers, as well as recoloring them.
  It will do nothing on desktop.
  Settings are fairly self-explanatory.

+## True Shader Anticrash
+This mod prevents practically all known shader crashes.
+Note that it can affect how stuff looks as it rewrites shader code to be non-crashy.
+Setting changes require world rejoin to reload shaders.
+### Partial source code
+Main logic of this mod is located in the native DLL that currently is not opensource.
+The DLL is build upon [HLSLcc](https://github.com/Unity-Technologies/HLSLcc) and uses [Microsoft Detours](https://github.com/microsoft/Detours).
+An opensource release for it will likely be available at a later point.

  ## UIExpansionKit
  This mod provides additional UI panels for use by other mods, and a unified mod settings UI.